I sit in the front row of

 when sirens call to the streets

 The bones of an open humvee.
 The bones

 He limps to the car where I tender

 Added: Thursday, July 3, 2014 / First appeared in Yellow Medicine Review (Fall 2009).
 Used with permission.

-Kathleen Hellen is the author of the collection Umberto’s Night, winner of the Jean Feldman Poetry Prize, and two chapbooks, The Girl Who Loved Mothra and Pentimento.
-Her poems are widely published and have appeared or are forthcoming in Barrow Street, The Massachusetts Review, The Nation, North American Review, Poetry East, Poetry Daily, Prairie Schooner, the Sewanee Review, Southern Poetry Review, Witness, and elsewhere.
-Recipient of the Thomas Merton poetry prize, the H.O.W.
-Journal poetry prize, and twice nominated for the Pushcart, she teaches in Baltimore.
+Kathleen Hellen, born in Tokyo, half Japanese, is the author of The Only Country was the Color of my Skin (Saddle Road Press, 2018) and Umberto’s Night, winner of the Washington Writers’ Publishing House prize for poetry (2012), and two chapbooks, The Girl Who Loved Mothra and Pentimento.
+Hellen’s poems have appeared in American Letters and Commentary, Barrow Street, The Massachusetts Review, New Letters, North American Review, Poetry East, Prairie Schooner, Salamander, Seattle Review, the Sewanee Review, Southern Poetry Review, Spoon River Poetry Review, Witness, and elsewhere.
+Nominated for the Pushcart and Best of the Net, and featured on Poetry Daily, her poems have been awarded the Thomas Merton poetry prize and prizes from the H.O.W.
+Journal and Washington Square Review.
+For more on Kathleen visit her website.